ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 In case of absence or irregular participation, the removal process consists of the following steps:

 #.
-Another Committee member (hereinafter the initiator) contacts the person by email or PM on the forum asking if they are still interested in fulfilling their Committee member's duties.
+Another Committee member (hereinafter the initiator) contacts the person by PM on the forum asking if they are still interested in fulfilling their Committee member's duties.

+  * If the answer is negative, the initiator asks the person to :ref:`step down voluntarily<Voluntarily leaving process>`.

+#.
+If there is no response from the person within a week after the message was sent, the initiator contacts the person by email asking if they are still interested in fulfilling their Committee member's duties.

   * If the answer is negative, the initiator asks the person to :ref:`step down voluntarily<Voluntarily leaving process>`.